yianzhou/yianzhou.github.io/_posts/apple/2021-03-04-computer-network.md

 The network layer is arguably the most complex layer in the protocol stack.
 We’ll see that the network layer can be decomposed into two interacting parts, the **data plane** and the **control plane**.

-In Chapter 4, we’ll first cover the data plane functions—the per-router functions in the network layer that determine how a datagram arriving on one of a router’s input links is forwarded to one of that router’s output links.
-We’ll study the IPv4 and IPv6 protocols and addressing in detail.
+In Chapter 4, we’ll first cover the data plane functions—the **per-router** functions that determine how a datagram arriving on one of a router’s input links is forwarded to one of that router’s output links.

-In Chapter 5, we’ll cover the control plane functions—the network-wide logic that controls how a datagram is routed among routers along an end-to-end path from the source host to the destination host.
-We’ll cover routing algorithms, as well as routing protocols, such as OSPF and BGP.
+In Chapter 5, we’ll cover the control plane functions—the **network-wide** logic that controls how a datagram is routed among routers along an end-to-end path from the source host to the destination host, also, how network-layer components and services are configured and managed.

 **Forwarding** refers to the router-local action of transferring a packet from an input link interface to the appropriate output link interface.
 Forwarding takes place at very short timescales (typically a few nanoseconds), and thus is typically implemented in hardware.